RansikaP/COE628-Labs/README.md

 # COE628-Labs
-The code for COE628 labs for W2021 semester
+The code for COE628 labs for W2021 semester, mainly codes in C.